School Logo

 Year 3 news

-Year 3 PE days will be Monday and Thursday for the summer term.
-The children will continue to visit the library on a Wednesday with Mrs Grimstead.
+Year 3 PE days will be Thursday and Friday for the autumn term.
+The children will visit the library with their class teacher on a Monday.

 Curriculum Summary